A Mighty Girl's top picks of picture books about girls who love to dance!

 For many Mighty Girls, nothing is more fun than moving to music!
 Maybe she takes formal ballet lessons, or maybe she and her family just take joy in putting on their favorite tunes and dancing together for fun.
 Either way, a love of dance is a great way to get exercise, have fun, and express your creativity!

-If you have a child who loves to step, twirl, plie, and more, in this blog post, we've put together a collection of 15 favorite picture books starring dance-loving Mighty Girls that are sure to inspire and delight dancers of all ages!
+If you have a child who loves to step, twirl, plie, and more, in this blog post, we've put together a collection of our favorite picture books starring dance-loving Mighty Girls that are sure to inspire and delight dancers of all ages!

 For books about real-life women dancers for children and teens, visit our Creative Arts book section.